4.8 Average on Google

 There are other types of auto insurance that you should also know about, though these are not required under the law in most cases.
 Here is a look at some other types of coverage that a driver can get that go above the minimum mandated amount.

 Comprehensive Insurance: Comprehensive coverage provides specific coverage for non-accident-related incidents that cause damage to your vehicle.
-The coverage pays out, for example, in the event of a fire, theft, or a tree limb falling on the car.
+The coverage pays out, for example, in the event of fire, flooding, theft, vandalism, or falling objects.
+This insurance coverage covers broken glass, often occurring when you experience damage to your car’s windshield.
 There are limitations here.
-For example, the car insurance coverage does not cover incidents resulting from poor maintenance and upkeep nor those caused by damage you create to your own car on purpose.
+For example, the car insurance coverage does not cover incidents resulting from poor maintenance and upkeep or damage you create to your own car on purpose.

 Gap Coverage: Gap coverage helps provide you with financial support in situations where your vehicle loan is worth more than the car.
 For example, if you just purchased your vehicle, its value is very high.
 That value drops a few months later because it is now a used car.
 If you total your car after that point, you may have a significant amount of debt on the loan that is well above the value of the car.
 Gap coverage helps to provide financial support for that loss.